Signal (EP): Composition

-Signal is an EP consisting of six songs incorporating various genres such as pop dance, hip hop, moombahton, and jazz, among others.
-The eponymous title track was written and produced by Park Jin-young, which featured the usage of a Roland TR-808-style kick alongside elements from hip hop and pop dance.
+Signal is an EP consisting of six songs incorporating various genres such as dance-pop, hip hop, moombahton, and jazz, among others.
+The eponymous title track, written and produced by Park Jin-young, alternates between a hip-hop rhythm with a Roland TR-808-style kick and dance-pop mixed with electronic music.
 Lyrically, it expresses a girl's frustration who keeps sending "signs and signal" to hint her feelings for a guy but is unnoticed.

 The second track "Three Times A Day" is an up-tempo track that lyrically portrays the feelings and thoughts of a girl who has grown frustrated due to the indifference of her boyfriend, and sonically features moombahton and reggaetón stylings.
 "Only You" is a song written by former Wonder Girls member Ha:tfelt, is described as a pop song combined with hip hop.
 The song "Hold Me Tight" features the usage of synth music and lyrically talks about a girl's sorrow of hoping for a quick confession from her romantic interest who is oblivious to her feelings.
 "Eye Eye Eyes" describes the feeling of infatuation, and was written by Jihyo and Chaeyoung while featuring an overall upbeat sound which was contrasted by a jazz break in the middle of the track.
 The album's closing track, "Someone Like Me" is described as a soft pop song featuring the usage of an electric guitar and is said to be a continuation of the song "One In A Million" from the group's previous release, Twicecoaster: Lane 1.